alan-turing-institute/KnowledgeFlows/report/report.md

-Figure \ref{Network20092018_conn} shows the skill-relatedness network with nodes coloured according to their industry cluster detected according to the Markov
-Stability Algorithm (t=1).
+Figure \ref{Network20092018_conn} shows the skill-relatedness network with nodes coloured according to their industry cluster detected according to the Markov Stability Algorithm (t=1).
+As expected, it is possible to observe the similarity in the clustering of both this network and the industry colored network (\ref{Network20092018_conn_inds}).

-[MarkovTimeconnection]: figures/MarkovTimeFigureFlows2009_2018_conns.jpg
-![A graph showing the number of communities and the variation of information of the node partition generated by the Markov Stability Algorithm at different Markov times. \label{MarkovTimeconnection}][MarkovTimeconnection]

-Figure \ref{MarkovTimeFlows} shows  the number of communities, the stability function and the variance in information obtained when running the Markov Stability algorithm on the **connections** network for the 2009-2018 period for different time resolution parameters.
-The information variation figure shows that there are several Markov times where there are local minimum, where are relative stable partition is found (eg. times 4, 15).

 [Network20092018_conn]: figures/network_2009_2018_conns.png